actualbudget/docs/docs/Accounts/connecting-your-bank.md

 4. Click on the '+ create new' button at the bottom left or click the 'Create new Secrets' button the top right
     - Make sure you download your secrets file since the **key** will not be available to you again in the account dashboard
     - These secrets will be used in Actual to make the bank sync connection

+**Setup Config in Actual**
+*You need to setup env variables or a config.js file before Actual can use the Nordigen integration.*
+- For fly.io you will need to add your Nordigen KEY and SECRET into the fly.toml file and then deploy. *Add the following lines and replace the xxxxx with your SECRET ID and SECRET KEY from what you generated in Nordigen.*
+    > flyctl secrets set ACTUAL_NORDIGEN_SECRET_ID=xxxxx
+    flyctl secrets set ACTUAL_NORDIGEN_SECRET_KEY=xxxxx

+- For all other installs you need to add your Nordige KEY and SECRET to a config.json file in actual-server.
+    >
+    {
+        "nordigen": {
+        "secretId": "xxxx",
+        "secretKey": "xxxxx"
+        }
+    }
+    >

 **Add Nordigen sync to Actual**